Use SRF tunnels to open secure connections between SRF and apps stored locally or behind a corporate firewall.

-The following image describes how SRF, sitting in the cloud, communications with the on premises app you are testing behind a firewall.
+The following image describes how SRF, sitting in the cloud, communicates with the on-premises app you are testing behind a firewall.

 Communication flows between the SRF tunnel server and the app you are testing via the tunnel client.
 The tunnel client is installed behind the firewall, and can access your app.

 See the following procedures to set up and use an SRF tunnel.